suffolklibraries/lgc/content/collections/events/king-street-cinema.md

     content:
       -
         type: text
-        text: 'Kings Street Cinema is kind enough to screen two movies for everyone of all ages to enjoy over the Welcome Back Weekend.
+        text: 'King Street Cinema has been kind enough to screen two movies for everyone of all ages to enjoy over the Welcome Back Weekend.
 These are £3 each to attend with £1 being donated to St Elizabeth Hospice.'
   -
     type: paragraph
     content: